anav5704/Codeology-v2/src/pages/blogs/html-101-a-beginner-s-introduction-to-html-for-web-development.md

 ---
-title: "HTML 101: A Beginner's Introduction to HTML for Web Development"
+title: "HTML 101: A Beginner's Intro to HTML for Web Development"
 description: Hello, newbie!
 Your journey into the world of web development is about to get wild.
 Ever wonder how websites are developed?
-It's likely that if you're reading this, you're ready ...
+It's likely that if you're...
 author: Anav
 date: May 27, 2023
 time: 3.5 mins